jasminevasandani/know-your-ai/README.md

 ![proba_4.png](images/display_images/proba_4.png)
 <br>
 <br>
 Below is a confusion matrix that shows true versus predicted emotions.
-The model tended to confuse the following emotions with each other:
+Here are some notable emotions that the model tended to confuse with each other:
+  - adbhuta (astonishment) and bibhatsa (disgust)
-  - roudra (anger) and veera (confidence)
+  - bhayanaka (fear) and karuna (sorrow)
   - roudra (anger) and bibhatsa (disgust)
-  - roudra (anger) and karuna (sorrow)

 ![conf_matrix.png](images/display_images/conf_matrix.png)